xietian1/xietian1.github.io/_pages/service.md

 - IEEE Transactions on Information Forensics & Security (TIFS)
 - IEEE Transactions on Mobile Computing (TMC)
 - IEEE/ACM Transactions on Networking (ToN)
+- IEEE Internet of Things Journal (IoT-J)
+- IEEE Transactions on Dependable and Secure Computing (TDSC)
 - Computer Networks
 - Computer & Security
 - ACM Transactions on Privacy and Security (TOPS/TISSEC)
 - IEEE Transactions on Reliability
 - The Journal of Supercomputing
+- Journal of Information Security and Applications

 Conference Reviewer:
 ========